zipii/STI-UI/README.md

 *!
 This is an important last step before deploying as it provides all assets through the root url path until Hugo provides a better solution natively !*

-## Questionnaire specifics (iFrame included consultation page, backend adaptations)
+## Questionnaire specifics

+This is about the iFrame included consultation page ("Questionnaire") and the corresponding backend adaptations.

-# Backend HTML templates
+### Backend HTML templates

 All questionnaire templates needed for inclusion and adaptation on the backend can either be builded locally or viewed and downloaded from staging: